jeff-hykin/js-box/readme.md

 ### How does it work?

-Well there are several sources of JS non-determinism:
+There are many sources of JS non-determinism:
 1. Obvious API's like:
     - Timing apis like `Date.now()`, `Performance.now()`
     - Randomness from `crypto`, and `Math.random()`